-- Verify the Member's eligibility and medical benefits. - Inform the Member that an interpreter, limited hearing, and/or limited reading services are available. - Molina is available to assist Providers with locating these services if needed: - Providers needing assistance finding onsite interpreter services may - Providers needing assistance finding translation services - Providers with Members who cannot hear or have limited hearing ability may use the TTY/TDD at 711. - Providers with Members with limited vision may contact Molina for documents in large print, Braille, or audio version. - Providers with Members with limited reading proficiency (LRP) - The Molina Member Contact Center representative will verbally explain the information, up to and including reading the documentation to the Members or offer the documents in audio version.
+- Verify the Member's eligibility and medical benefits. - Inform the Member that an interpreter, limited hearing, and/or limited reading services are available. - Molina is available to assist Providers with locating these services if needed: - Providers needing assistance accessing on-site, video remote, or telephonic interpreter services - Providers needing assistance obtaining written materials in preferred languages - Providers with Members who cannot hear or have limited hearing ability may use the TTY/TDD at 711. - Providers with Members with limited vision may contact Molina for documents in large print, braille, electronic, or audio version. - Providers with Members with limited reading proficiency (LRP) - The Molina Member Contact Center representative will verbally explain the information, up to and including reading the documentation to the Members or offer the documents in audio version.